redFrik/udk12-Back_to_basics/udk141016/README.md

   println( sin(i*0.01) );
 }
 ```
-it will just print out 2000 values.
+it will just print out 2000 values. (these are the same values as in the plot above)

-this example on the other hand draws a line from 0,0 to the middle of the window. the x ending position is set by the sin function.
+this example on the other hand draws a line from upper left corner (0, 0) to the middle of the window. the x ending position is set by the sin function.
 ```
 int i= 0;
 void setup() {